Paamicky/Paamicky/README.md

 # About Me

 👋 Hello!
-I'm Michael, a passionate data scientist and analyst with a strong background in extracting valuable insights from data.
+I'm Michael, a data engineer and analyst with a strong background in extracting valuable insights from data.
 I thrive on turning raw data into actionable intelligence, providing valuable solutions to complex problems.

 🔍 My expertise lies in data analysis, machine learning, and statistical modeling.
 I enjoy exploring datasets, building predictive models, and uncovering patterns that drive informed decision-making.